wong-justin/vic/README.md

 My main focus for now is creating a separate UI thread and adding audio.

-I also need to fiddle with GitHub Actions and building static binaries.
+I also need to fiddle with GitHub Actions.

 There's several quality-of-life improvements to work on.